afeld/python-public-policy/syllabus.md

 - All announcements and assignments will be delivered through the [NYU Classes](https://newclasses.nyu.edu/portal/site/c07b0a52-cea7-453b-8198-4b59fdeb32f0) site.
 - Assignments, due dates, and other aspects of the course may be modified mid-course.
   - As much advance notice will be given as possible.
-- Troubleshooting and other communications between class sessions will be done over Zoom chat.
+- Troubleshooting and other communications between class sessions will be through [the Forums in NYU Classes](https://newclasses.nyu.edu/portal/site/c07b0a52-cea7-453b-8198-4b59fdeb32f0/tool/4521fda4-a04b-471d-9042-426a7b9f218e/discussionForum/forumsOnly/dfForums).
   - Email is also an option.
 - The instructor will try to respond within 24 hours, 48 hours max.